drduh/YubiKey-Guide/README.md

 Then generate the Authentication Subkey:

 > [!NOTE]
-> Some systems no longer accept RSA for SSH authentication; to use [Ed25519](https://ed25519.cr.yp.to/), set the `KEY_TYPE` variable to `ed25519` before generating the Authentication Subkey.
+> Some systems do not accept RSA for SSH authentication.
+To use [Ed25519](https://ed25519.cr.yp.to/) instead, run `export KEY_TYPE=ed25519` before generating the Authentication Subkey with the following command.

 ```bash
 printf "$CERTIFY_PASS" |